radicallyopensecurity/templates/Offertes/FAQ.md

 the work that we do during pentests is primarily by hand.
 ```

-* What does ROS mean by "peek over the shoulder"?
+* What does ROS mean by "Peek over our Shoulder" (PooS)?
 ```
 Related to our "teach to fish" principle, we aim to give our customers a deeper understanding of exactly *how* we work.
 We do this by structurally inviting our customers to join our